svianac/learning-notes/k8s-mastery.md

 kubectl apply -f web.yaml --dry-run=server --validate=false -o yaml
 ```

-This outout has been verified much more extensively.
+This output has been verified much more extensively.
 It should be used rather than regular --dry-run.

 ### YAML: kubectl diff